dino-dna/react-tui/docs/manual.md

 ![](./../img/manual-boxes-n-boxes.png)

 What's even happening here?
 All of the boxes are stacking atop one another.
-Let's try again, using the `top` prop:
+Let's try again, using the `top` prop.
+This will tell how many lines _offset_ from the top to paint the new node.

 ```tsx
 // boxes-with-top